vividh/liquify/README.md

 This is quite similar to the `markdownify` filter, since Liquid also does not parse markdown in an included markdown file.
 This can be solved by the [markdown](https://gist.github.com/tmtk75/1408402) plugin or the `markdownify` filter included in Jekyll.
 [This post](http://wolfslittlestore.be/2013/10/rendering-markdown-in-jekyll/) elaborates it further.

 ## Installation
-To install the plugin, simply put them in a folder named _plugins in your jekyll project directory.
+To install the plugin, simply put it in a folder named **_plugins** in your jekyll project directory.

 ## Usage
     {{ description | liquify }}